-42 Local Competition Order at \P 553.
+46 Local Competition Order at ¶ 553.

-43 Meet point arrangements are also called "mid-span meets."
+47 Meet point arrangements are also called "mid-span meets."
 Local Competition Order at ¶ 553.
-44 47 C.F.R.
+48 47 C.F.R.
 51.5.

-45 Local Competition Order, ¶ 553 (footnotes omitted).
+49 Local Competition Order, ¶ 553 (footnotes omitted).

-Further, the FCC determined that each party should pay its own cost of the build out, reasoning that CLECs, "will request interconnection pursuant to section 251(c)(2) for the purpose of exchanging traffic with incumbent LECs.
+50 Further, the FCC determined that each party should pay its own cost of the build out, reasoning that CLECs, "will request interconnection pursuant to section 251(c) (2) for the purpose of exchanging traffic with incumbent LECs.
 In this situation, the incumbent and the new entrant are co-carriers and each gains value from the interconnection arrangement.
 Under these circumstances, it is reasonable to require each party to bear a reasonable portion of the economic costs of the arrangement. ...
-Regarding the distance from an incumbent LEC's premises that an incumbent should be required to build out facilities for meet point arrangements, we believe that the parties and state commissions are in a better position than the Commission to determine the appropriate distance that would constitute the required reasonable accommodation of interconnection."
-Local Competition Order at ¶ 553.
+Regarding the distance from an incumbent LEC's premises that an incumbent should be required to build out facilities for meet point arrangements, we (Footnote Continued on Next Page)